agpavlik/React-Notes/README.md

 The idea behind integrating React Query into our application is very similar with Context API or with Redux.
 First we create a place where the data basically lives and then, second, we provide that to the application.

-The most important function that we're going to use all the time is called the `useQuery custom hook`.
-We need to pass in an object with two things.
-First, the queryKey.
-This will uniquely identify this data that we're going to query here.
-This can be a complex array, or it can just be an array with a string, but it needs to be an array.
-The second is the query function, which, is responsible for actually querying, so basically for fetching the data from the API.
-What is important is that the function needs to return a promise.

 Example - [Udemy-wild-oasis](https://github.com/agpavlik/Udemy-wild-oasis)

 ```javascript